 - The location is permanent in nature.

 - The location offers courses in educational programs leading to a degree, certificate, or other recognized educational credential.

 - The location has its own faculty and administrative or supervisory organization and has its own budgetary and hiring authority.
 Source: SACSCOC.

-- Distance Education: A formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
+- Distance Education: A method of delivery in which the majority of the instruction (interaction between students and instructors and among students) occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
-A distance education course may use the internet; one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; audio conferencing; or video cassettes, DVD’s, and CD-ROMs if used as part of the distance learning course or program.
 Source: SACSCOC.

-- Educational Program: A coherent course of study leading to the awarding of a credential (i.e., a degree, diploma or certificate).
+- Educational Program: A coherent course of study leading to the awarding of a credential (e.g., a degree, diploma or certificate).
 Source: SACSCOC.

 - Level: SACSCOC’s taxonomy categorizes institutions by the highest degree offered.
 Longwood University is designated as a Level III institution because it offers the master’s degree as the highest degree.